-Risk Management allows to identify the dangers and opportunities related to a project.
+Risk Management allows you to identify the dangers and opportunities related to a project.
 Consequently, it allows you to reduce the negative impacts.
-But also, to exploit the opportunities throughout the life cycle of your projects.
+But also to capitalize on opportunities throughout your project’s life cycle.
 Projects are becoming more and more complex.
-Whatever the phase, it is then recommended to proceed to a risk identification and to set up a risk management plan.
+It is then recommended to proceed with a risk identification and management plan, regardless of the phase.
 Risk management is nowadays used in practice during the different phases of a project.
 However, its use requires a good methodology in order to achieve significant benefits for the clients or companies concerned.

-Project risk management requires anticipation, vigilance and a real adaptation to the realities of the field.
+Project risk management requires anticipation, vigilance, and a real adaptation to the realities of the field.
 It is in this context that a risk management plan is necessary.
-Thus, the mastery of risk analysis tools is an asset in order to carry out risk analyses.
+Thus, the mastery of risk analysis tools is is advantageous when conducting risk analyses.